-Figure 11: Share of Financial Corporate Business in Corporate After-tax Profit
+Figure 11: Share of Financial Corporate Business in Corporate After-Tax Profit (%), 1946-2008

-Figure 12: Share of Financial Corporate Business in Corporate Business Nonresidential Assets
+Figure 12: Share of Financial Corporate Business in Corporate Business Nonresidential Assets (%), 1946-2007

-IV.
-Conclusion and Considerations on Conditions Today and in the Near Future.
+3. Conclusion and Considerations on Conditions Today and in the Near Future

-This investigation of various data concerning the transformation of the relation between the rate of profit and the rate of accumulation and the transfer of profits from the non financial to the financial sector has yielded the following three central results.
+This investigation of various data concerning the transformation of the relation between the rate of profit and the rate of accumulation and the transfer of profits from the non-financial to the financial sector has yielded the following three central results.

 First, the results here, involving those aspects of neoliberalism relevant to the topic of this paper, strongly reinforce the understanding of the birth of neoliberalism as a process extended over time.
-Non financial corporate indebtedness began to climb rapidly in the early 1960s, and connected to that the share of after-tax profits that flowed out of the sector as interest payments began to climb by the mid 1960s.
-However, the often discussed jump in the real interest rates which strongly reinforced this out-flow of interest payments did not occur until the end of 1979, and it was only following this that one had the major divergence of the rate of accumulation from the rate of profit under neoliberalism.
-If one considers the increase in dividend payments only in the frame of the final allocation between that and retained earnings, this increase began in the mid 1960s.
-But if one considers it in terms of the allocation of after-tax profits, the increase in net interest payments just noted from the mid 1960s onwards was enough to keep the share of dividends from rising until the late 1980s when the combination of net interest payments and retained earnings fell.
-The result of all this is that looked at by four different measures, the financial sector accelerated its growth relative to the non financial sector when neoliberalism became fully dominant by the late 1980s to mid 1990s.
+Nonfinancial corporate indebtedness began to climb rapidly in the early 1960s, and connected to that the share of after-tax profits that flowed out of the sector as interest payments began to climb by the mid-1960s.
+16 However, the often-discussed jump in real interest rates which strongly reinforced this outflow of interest payments did not occur until the end of 1979, and it was only following this that one had the major divergence of the rate of accumulation from the rate of profit under neoliberalism.
+If one considers the increase in dividend payments only in the frame of the final allocation between that and retained earnings, this increase began in the mid-1960s.
+But if one considers it in terms of the allocation of after-tax profits, the increase in net interest payments just noted from the mid-1960s onwards was enough to keep the share of dividends from rising until the late 1980s, when the combination of net interest payments and retained earnings fell.
+The result of all this is that, looked at by four different measures, the financial sector accelerated its growth relative to the non-financial sector when neoliberalism became fully dominant by the late 1980s to mid-1990s.

-Second, the relative size of the financial sector to the non financial sector (here considered four different ways) appears to have at least greatly slowed if not entirely stopped growing.
+Second, growth in the size of the financial sector relative to the non-financial sector appears to have at least greatly slowed, if it has not entirely stopped.
 This poses an important question about how neoliberalism and capitalism more generally will continue to evolve.